What services does the Office of Career Services provide?

 The range of starting salaries is quite wide.
 A recent HLS graduate who chooses to work at an inner city pro bono clinic may earn only $30,000, while the starting salary in the most prestigious big city firms is around $160,000.
-Don’t be discouraged by these figures if you are hoping to go into public service; Harvard has one of the nation’s most generous debt forgiveness programs for those who pursue public interest employment.
+Don’t be discouraged by these figures if you are hoping to go into public service; Harvard has one of the nation’s most generous loan repayment assistance programs for those who pursue public interest employment.

 I’ve read a lot about changes in the legal economy since 2008.
 How has that affected HLS students?